-Retired status may be requested by any CP® who:
+Retired status may be requested by any CP® who is:

-- has been certified for more than five years; and
+- currently and have been certified for more than five years; and

 - is 55 years of age or older; and

-- retires from employment.
+- no longer employed in the legal field.

-The CP® must provide an affidavit verifying age and employment status.
-Upon receipt of the completed affidavit, verifying all requirements, the CP® will be permitted Retired status and will be relieved from meeting further requirements for continuing legal education.
+The Certified Paralegal must provide an affidavit verifying age and employment status.
+Upon receipt of the completed affidavit and verification of all requirements the Certified Paralegal will be permitted Retired status.
+Such Retired status will commence upon the expiration of the current recertification period.
+Retired Certified Paralegals are relieved from meeting further requirements for continuing legal education.

-Any CP® who becomes permanently disabled and is no longer working may submit an affidavit with medical proof of disability and, upon receipt of the required documentation, be permitted Retired status.

-CPs in Retired status must show their credential as CP® Retired and will appear in the directory of all CPs available to employers and the general public.

-CPs incorrectly using the Retired designation may be subject to disciplinary proceedings, including loss of the credential.
+Any Certified Paralegal who becomes permanently disabled and is no longer employed in the legal field may submit an affidavit with medical proof of disability and, upon receipt of the required documentation, be permitted Retired status.
+Certified Paralegals in Retired status must show their credential as CP Retired and will appear in the directory of all Certified Paralegals available to employers and the general public.
+Certified Paralegals incorrectly using the Retired designation may be subject to disciplinary proceedings, including loss of the credential.